symbolic-kg/PyClause/README.md

 ## Quickstart
-After installing PyClause run the following code from anywhere.
+After installing PyClause with any of the two options run the following code from anywhere.
 ```python
 from c_clause import QAHandler, Loader
 from clause.config.options import Options